Get in Touch

 }

-The grid-template-areas value is a string map of your layout.
-Each quoted string is a row, each word within it is a column.
-Repeating the same name across columns makes that element span those columns.
-A period (.) represents an empty cell.
+Each quoted string in grid-template-areas represents a row.
+Each word within it represents a column cell.
+Repeating the same name across cells makes that element span those columns.
+A period acts as a placeholder for an empty cell.

 @media (max-width: 768px) {